What to Do If Your Scholarship is in Jeopardy

 First, find out the nature of your revocation.
 It is best practice in any situation to have a good understanding of what your aid package contained and the reasons for the loss or modification.
 You will also want to inquire about the process of any appeal that may be possible.

-In your conversations with the financial aid department, be certain to gather any information about possible other scholarships and your options for modifying your federal student loans.
+In your conversations with the financial aid office, be certain to gather any information about possible other scholarships and your options for modifying your federal student loans.
 You may have to change directions, so bringing all of the pertinent information will be an asset in getting out of this situation.

 If your revocation of aid was due to grades not being satisfactory or an insufficient amount of credits, then your first job is to get tutors or academic coaches and show that you are working to remedy this situation.
 Be proactive in your pursuit of the required grades and credits.
-Plan for the future semesters so that credit amounts are not overlooked, and document any steps taken to address the problem.
+Plan for the future full-time semesters so that credit amounts are not overlooked, and document any steps taken to address the problem.
 All of these things will be useful in the appeal process.

 When such life-altering circumstances are being faced, all possibilities must be considered.
 Perhaps seeking out schools that may be suitable to transfer should be examined.
 It may make the most sense to find a cheaper school if your tuition and fees have been raised to unaffordable levels.

 Often federal aid, given by the U.S. Department of Education, can be increased to meet new needs or missing funding.
 Aid is offered at lower interest rates than private loans, and should be pursued first.
 Any shortfall after federal aid can be made up with private student loans, but this path must be evaluated carefully.